Sneupi/digital-dashboard/README.md

 Configured as-is for example project below.

 Reconfigurability of pinouts for CAN transceiver and pushbutton.
-Open hardware config source files to do so.
+Open `pinout.h` source files to do so.

 Reprogrammability to interpret any vehicle's CAN-bus.
-Open CAN interpretor source files for instructions on how to do so.
+Open CAN source files (`limits.h`, `TranslateCAN.h`) for instructions on how to do so.

 Reprogrammability to work with wide range of digital displays (TFT).
 Read [TFT_eSPI library documentation](https://github.com/Bodmer/TFT_eSPI) and edit library accordingly (`User_Setup.h` or `User_Setup_Select.h`) for doing so.